Wearing a Coat in the Car Can Be Dangerous

 Dress your child in thin layers: Start with tights or leggings and a long-sleeved bodysuit or “onesie.”
 Long underwear is also an option, but you don’t want your child to get too hot once the car warms up.
 Then, add pants and a warmer top, like a sweater or thermal-knit shirt.
 Your child can wear a thin, well-fitting fleece jacket (that stops at the waist) over the other layers.
 A very thin down coat may also be okay, but be sure to do the four-step test to make certain.
 A hat, mittens, socks or booties will also help keep your child warm.

-Place a coat or blanket over the snug harness: If you are using an infant (rear-facing-only) car seat, store it in the house so it’s warm to start with.
+Place a coat or blanket over the snug harness: If you are using an infant (rear-facing-only) car seat, store it in the house so it’s warm.
 Once you have snugly harnessed your child, cover them with a blanket.
 A car seat cover is a relatively inexpensive addition to help with the trip to the car, but make sure to keep your child’s face uncovered in the car to avoid trapped air and re-breathing.

 Put older children in their coats to get to the car, then take coats off when securing everyone in their car seat or booster seat.
 Cover them with a blanket or put their coat on backwards – with their arms in the sleeves and the coat itself covering them.

-Be prepared: With dropping temperatures and spotty cell service in our region, it’s a good idea to pack an emergency kit in your car this season.
-Keep extra layers like blankets, clothes, hats and gloves, and snacks in your car to be safe.
+Be prepared: It’s a good idea to pack an emergency kit in your car.
+Keep extra layers like blankets, clothes, hats, gloves and snacks in your car to be safe.

 For more information, see the American Academy of Pediatrics Winter Car Seat Safety Tips.
-To learn more about child passenger safety, visit the UVM Medical Center’s Child Car Seat Safety website.
+To learn more about child passenger safety, visit The University of Vermont Medical Center’s Car Seat Safety website

 Maureen Johnson, CSP, CPST-I, is a Child Passenger Safety Specialist at the University of Vermont Medical Center.